Croats of Bosnia and Herzegovina: The wars of 1683–1699 and demographic collapse

-After the successful defence of Vienna (1683), Christians in Dalmatia, Herzegovina, and Bosnia rose against Ottoman rule, plundering Ottoman estates and forcing garrisons into their forts.
-Supported by Venetian arms and supplies, local hajduks raided Ottoman lands.
-Allied with the Habsburgs, Venice opened the Morean War (1684–1699), which spread into Dalmatia, Herzegovina, and western Bosnia.
-The war caused major migrations from Herzegovina, western Bosnia, and Dalmatia to the reconquered territories, where the Venetians resettled refugees and recruited them as soldiers, offering land and tax exemptions.
-By the war's end, more than 30,000 Christians, both Catholic and Eastern Orthodox, had migrated to Dalmatia.
+After the successful defence of Vienna in 1683, Christians in Dalmatia, Herzegovina and Bosnia rose against Ottoman rule.
+Insurgents plundered Ottoman estates and forced Ottoman garrisons into fortified positions.
+Supported by Venetian arms and supplies, local hajduks conducted raids into Ottoman territory.

+Allied with the Habsburg Monarchy, the Republic of Venice entered the Morean War of 1684–1699, which spread into Dalmatia, Herzegovina and western Bosnia.
+The war caused substantial migrations from Herzegovina, western Bosnia and Dalmatia into territories reconquered by Venice.
+Venetian authorities resettled refugees, recruited them into military service and offered them land and exemptions from taxation.
+By the end of the war, more than 30,000 Christians, including both Catholics and Eastern Orthodox Christians, had migrated to Dalmatia.